RakhithJK/Mailu-Mailu-wiki/Refactored-design.md

 ## What relationship to Docker and Docker Compose?

+The central container exposes a public API.
+In the security model, it must not have any access to Docker.
+However, we need to be able to create, stop and restart containers, etc.

-The central container will acquire some privileged relationship to Docker and running containers.
-It is unclear for now where the line will be drawn between reimplementing Docker-Compose features inside the central containers (sounds bad), using Docker Compose *as part of* the central container and keeping these details outside the central container.
+A worker container will acquire some privileged relationship to Docker and running containers.
+It will create the API container if none is available, then connect to the API to get the current configuration and start related containers.
+Upon configuration changes, it will restart required containers that might reload their configuration on the fly.

 # Admin interface